Digital Natives: An entire generation at risk for digital device use symptoms

 man working on laptop, tablet, and smartphone.

-Growing demand for relief from eye strain
+Growing demand for relief

 Digital natives now use digital devices in new ways and for more extended periods than ever before.
-Ongoing, constant digital device use in so many areas of school, work, and leisure add up to a potentially dramatic rise in cases of digital eye strain.
+Ongoing, constant digital device use in so many areas of school, work, and leisure add up to a potentially dramatic rise in cases of digital lifestyle symptoms.
 Individuals previously unaffected or unaware of the condition may now be exhibiting symptoms due to how they were using digital devices for work and school during the pandemic and beyond.
 Additionally, current contact lens wearers or those with glasses may find that they need to upgrade their contact lens technology to find relief.

 REFERENCES